anthonator/soulless/README.md

 end
 ```

-### Rails not required!
+### Batteries included...

 The great thing about Soulless?
-Batteries are included.
-Rails not required.
+Rails isn't required.

 ### This looks familir...